 Holkham Estate has a unique history of farming, shooting and conservation.
 The four-course rotation system was famously popularised here by Coke of Norfolk; while his son, the second Earl of Leicester, started the sport of driven game shooting.

-Due to modern farming methods, the Estate is now much more intensively farmed.
-Holkham Farming Company Ltd operates as a farm contractor over about 2,850 hectares of estate land.
-The current rotation is based around sugar beet, wheat, barley and oilseed rape with root crops such as potatoes, carrots and parsnips grown where irrigation is available.
+Due to modern farming methods, the estate is now much more intensively farmed.
+Holkham Farming Company Ltd operates as a farm contractor over about 3,000 hectares of estate land.
+The rotation is based around oilseed rape, winter wheat, winter and spring barley, sugar beet and potatoes.

-Holkham Emerald is a new joint venture operation between the Holkham Estate and Emerald Crops Limited.
-The intention of this new company is to develop a sizeable vegetable production operation on the Estate, utilising Holkham land and water and Emerald marketing and growing skills.
+Holkham Emerald is a joint venture operation between the Holkham Estate and Emerald Crops Limited.
+The company has a sizeable potato operation on the estate, utilising Holkham land, water and growing skills and the skills of Emerald marketing.

-The livestock enterprises consists of a flock of 100 sheep and a herd of 190 predominantly South Devon suckler beef cattle which graze the NNR in summer.
+The livestock enterprises consists of a flock of approximately 100 sheep and a herd of 210 predominantly South Devon cross suckler beef cattle which graze Holkham Nature Reserve in the summer.

 Wildlife is fairly constant, but its surroundings are not, so it is in our own interest to study conditions and try to correct or enhance the habitat.
 This can be done by improving what we already have, but also by creating new habitats for specific reasons.
-Cover crops such as kale and triticale, and crops for producing insects and seeds at the right time of year, not only benefit game birds, but a myriad of songbirds and other creatures too.
+Cover crops such as chicory, maize, triticale and sorgham for producing insects and seeds at the right time of year, not only benefit game birds, but a myriad of songbirds and other creatures too.